kabisa/postgresdb-operator/README.md

 This is an operator build with Operator Framework Ansible.
 Its goal is to manage database resources within a Postgres deployment.
 It expects Postgres to be running already.

 What does it manage:
- - Database creation
+ - database creation
- - Database deletion
+ - database deletion

 What is required:
- - A secret that contains the Postgres admin password
+ - a secret that contains the Postgres admin password
- - A PostgresHost definition
+ - a PostgresHost definition

 ## Installation

-There are two options.
-Manually `kubectl create -f` or as a bundle use `kubectl create -k` (requires kubectl version >= 1.15 )
+There are two options:
+ - manually `kubectl create -f`
+ - as a bundle use `kubectl create -k` (requires kubectl version >= 1.15 )

 ### Manually